mchaov/personal-page/site/articles/Abstraction-101.md

 >The road to hell is paved with good intentions! - Samuel Johnson

 Nobody starts to do abstraction because they want to make things harder and more confusing.
 Also in software (unlike in math), the quality of abstraction could degrade over time while it is being extended.
-Sometimes the abstractions we are going to stumble upon are the result of historical limitations, personal preferences, or the personal limits of whoever implemented it.
+Sometimes the abstractions we are going to stumble upon are the result of historical limitations, personal preferences, or the personal limits of whoever designed/implemented it.

-Abstraction could be less than optimal and in the same time it could be the best one we could do!
+Abstraction could be less than optimal and at the same time it could be the best one we could do!

 ## What is a GOOD abstraction?